-There are different methods to use row level security in Power BI; You can set up Row Level Security in Power BI itself, or through a live connection from a data source such as SSAS Tabular.
-However, row level security defined in ways mentioned in blog posts above isn’t dynamic.
-By dynamic row-level security, I mean the definition of security be beside the user account information in the data source.
-For example when John logs in to the system, based on data tables that show John is sales manager for specific branch he should be able to see only those branch’s data.
+There are different methods to use row-level security in Power BI; You can set up Row Level Security in Power BI itself or through a live connection from a data source such as SSAS Tabular.
+However, row-level security defined in the ways mentioned in the articles above isn’t dynamic.
+By dynamic row-level security, I mean the definition of security is beside the user account information in the data source.
+For example, when John logs in to the system, based on data tables that show John is the sales manager for a specific branch, he should be able to see only those branches’ data.
 This method is possible in Power BI using DAX UserName() or UserPrincipalName() function.
-In this blog post, I’ll show you an example of dynamic row-level security with DAX USERNAME() function in Power BI.
+In this article, I’ll show you an example of dynamic row-level security with Power BI’s DAX USERNAME() function.
 If you like to learn more about Power BI, read Power BI online book; from Rookie to Rock Star.

 Why Dynamic Row Level Security?

-The most important question is why dynamic row level security?
-To answer this question, you need to think about the limitation of static row level security.
-Static row level security is simple to implement, however, if you have thousands of roles, then it would be a nightmare to maintain.
-For example, if you want to create a payroll Power BI report, in a company with ten thousand users, you want every user to have his/her role.
-Dynamic row level security is the answer for such scenarios.
+The most important question is, why dynamic row-level security?
+To answer this question, you must consider the limitation of static row-level security.
+Static row-level security is simple to implement.
+However, if you have thousands of roles, then it would be a nightmare to maintain.
+For example, if you want to create a payroll Power BI report in a company with ten thousand users, you want every user to have his/her role.
+Dynamic row-level security is the answer for such scenarios.

-For this example, I will use a data entered in Power BI itself.
+For this example, I will use data entered in Power BI itself.
 There won’t be any external data sources.
 This doesn’t mean that dynamic security has an issue with external data sources.
 Dynamic security works with any data sources as long as we have related data rows in the tables.
-However, if I use on-premises data sources, then half of this example should be explaining installation and configuration gateways, or if I use Azure data sources, then again I have to explain how to set up that example.
-So just for simplicity of this example, I’ll be using data source inside Power BI.
+For the simplicity of this example, I’ll be using data sources inside Power BI.

-For this example let’s create two simple tables; Sales Rep, and Transactions.
-Sales Rep has information of sales representatives, and transaction data is sales transactions.
-Obviously, each sales transaction handled by a sales rep. So let’s create sample tables in Power BI.
-Open Power BI Desktop and from External Data section choose Enter Data.
+For this example, let’s create two simple tables; Sales Rep and Transactions.
+Sales Rep has information on sales representatives, and transaction data is sales transactions.
+Each sales transaction is handled by a sales rep. So let’s create sample tables in Power BI.
+Open Power BI Desktop, and from the Data section, choose Enter Data.

 Create another table for Transactions with the structure below, and name it Transactions:

-Load tables into Power BI, we don’t need to do anything with Power Query at this stage.
-Go to Relationship tab and verify the relationship between Sales Rep (ID) and Transactions (Sales Rep) to be as below;
+Load tables into Power BI; we don’t need to do anything with Power Query at this stage.
+Go to the Relationship tab and verify the relationship between Sales Rep (ID) and Transactions (Sales Rep) to be as below;

-Now let’s add two other table visualizations to the report.
-One for User, and another for Now.
+Now let’s add a Card visualization to the report.
+Add the User measure to the card visual.
 Here is the report’s final view;

 DAX Functions: UserName() and UserPrincipalName()

-USERNAME() function in DAX returns the username of logged in user.
+USERNAME() function in DAX returns the username of the logged-in user.
 However, there is a small trick for it.
-If we don’t set up row-level security for our report, USERNAME() function will return user id which would be a unique identifier.
-To have an understanding of what I mean, publish your report to Power BI and browse it to see what you will see.
+If we don’t set up row-level security for our report, USERNAME() function will return the user id.
+To understand what I mean, publish your report to Power BI and browse it to see what you will see.

 UserPrincipalName() function in DAX works exactly like UserName() function with the difference that it will always return the username (not the unique identifier).
 So basically UserPrincipalName() is a better function for testing, but the works both the same in a production environment.
 Now let’s set up row-level security and assign users to it to see how it works.